Silicon Valley gender trial enters final stages

 Some witnesses, including Pao’s one-time mentor John Doerr, have testified that Pao’s lack of advancement stemmed from subpar performance, not discrimination or retaliation.

-Pao’s attorneys countered that she laid the groundwork for the firm’s highly successful investment in RPX, the patent company, as well as suggesting an early investment in Twitter, an idea more senior partners rejected at that time.
+Pao’s attorneys countered that she laid the groundwork for the firm’s highly successful investment in RPX, (RPXC.O) the patent company, as well as suggesting an early investment in Twitter TWTR.O, an idea more senior partners rejected at that time.

 In court on Tuesday, Exelrod called Pao “a hardworking, incredibly thoughtful productive employee” who generated more revenue than any of the men who were promoted in 2012.